Apply to UVA Advance

 Program Eligibility

-To be eligible for the program, a student must be in good academic standing with an unweighted GPA of at least 3.5 in a college prep curriculum and be a rising high school junior or senior in the summer of 2025 (students must be at least 15 years of age by the first day of the program and no more than 18 years of age by the last day of the program).
+To be eligible for the program, a student must be in good academic standing with a minimum GPA of 3.5 in a college prep curriculum and be a rising high school junior or senior in the summer of 2026 (students must be at least 15 years of age by the first day of the program and no more than 18 years of age by the last day of the program).

 We look for applicants with strong academic abilities, effective communication skills, demonstrable maturity and independence, and who bring a range of experiences, backgrounds, and interests to the program cohort.